American McGee: id Software

 In 1998, McGee was fired from id Software.
-Later, McGee would say that the day he got fired was very meaningful to him:
+McGee said that the day he got fired was very meaningful to him:

 Probably the most meaningful day for me though [working at id Software] ... was the day I was fired.
 I felt a mixture of terror and freedom that was so significant and powerful—it combined together all the good and bad of the years I'd spent working with Carmack, Romero and the others... and kicked me out into the world to fend for myself.
 The opportunity to work at id during those early years was so unbelievable—and the path it set me on in letting me go has been even more fantastic.
 I'm sitting here in Shanghai, China still drawing on many of the lessons and experiences from all those years past... it's been an incredible journey which all started with id [Software].